 You will need to provide evidence of your eligibility for the Comirnaty (Pfizer) vaccination.

 Participating pharmacies will be administering the Spikevax (Moderna) vaccine.
 People who do not have Medicare can get their Spikevax (Moderna) vaccine in these pharmacies.

 If you are a University of Melbourne staff or student and you are unsure of your eligibility or you have concerns or questions about getting a COVID-19 vaccine, you can make an appointment at the Health Service to discuss with a GP.

-The Eligibility Checker says I am eligible to get the vaccine.
+The Eligibility Checker says I am eligible to get the Comirnaty (Pfizer) vaccine.
 What do I do now?

-You will be required to show proof of your eligibility.
-You will need to take one of the following (as relevant to the criteria of eligibility that you meet) as evidence to confirm your eligibility:
+If you are aged 60 years and over, you will need to bring one of the following (as relevant to the criteria of eligibility that you meet) as evidence to confirm your eligibility:

 - a current work ID card showing employment at a relevant occupation for Phase 1A or 1B;

 - a letter from your employer confirming that you are currently employed in a priority occupation for Phase 1A or 1B;

 - for household contacts of a quarantine / border worker, proof of occupation of the quarantine / border worker and evidence to demonstrate you live at the same residential address.
 For instance, this could include: bills or rates notices with both of your names and address, or separate documentary evidence that shows each of your names while showing the same address;